dimarogkov/react-results-summary/README.md

 ## Installation Steps

 -   Download the repository
--   Use the 18th version of Node.jss
+-   Use the v18.20.2 version of Node.js
 -   Run `npm i`
 -   Run `npm run start`